coracle-social/pomade/README.md

 - `email_service` - the pubkey of a email service that implements this protocol.
 - `email_hash` - the sha256 hash of the user's email.
 - `email_ciphertext` - the user's email encrypted to `email_service` using nip 44.
-- `email_collision_policy` - how signers should handle multiple pubkeys being associated with a single email.

 This prevents the signer from learning the email of the user, while also enabling it to pass the email along to the email service.